The DOMA Decision Allows Same-Sex Married Couples to Receive Benefits

-Gay and lesbian same-sex couples, whether married or not, are denied a whole host of benefits that the federal government provides to heterosexual married couples.
 There are over one thousand federal laws in which marriage status is a factor.
-These laws confer rights, protections, and benefits to married couples.
-Partners in same-sex couples cannot receive these important benefits -- from Social Security survivor benefits to federal tax benefits to federal employee health and retirement benefits.
+These laws confer rights, protections, and benefits to married couples -- from Social Security survivor benefits to federal tax benefits to federal employee health and retirement benefits.

-Here are some of the federal benefits that same-sex couples cannot receive.
+Here are some of the federal benefits that same-sex married couples may now receive (subject to the specific federal agency's rule for determining eligibility).

 Social Security Benefits

-Married heterosexual couples get a big financial boost from certain Social Security benefit programs that do not apply to same-sex couples.
-For some gay and lesbian partners, the denial of these benefits can mean spending later years in poverty.
+Married couples get a big financial boost from certain Social Security benefit programs that have not historically applied to same-sex couples.

 Spousal survivor benefit.
 A surviving spouse of a worker entitled to Social Security retirement or disability benefits may be entitled to receive retirement benefits based on the deceased spouse's earning record.

 Spousal retirement benefit.
-For retired married couples, a person whose calculated Social Security benefit is lower than that of his spouse may take half of his spouse's higher benefit, rather than receive the amount calculated from his own earnings.
+For retired married couples, a person whose calculated Social Security benefit is lower than that of his or her spouse may take half of his or her spouse's higher benefit, rather than receive the amount calculated from his own earnings.

 Lump-sum death benefit.
 A surviving spouse gets $255 from the federal government to help pay for funeral arrangements.